 Solution 4: Run netsh and Winsock reset

-• Enter “netsh” in command prompt and hit Enter.
+• Enter “netsh” in the command prompt and hit Enter.

-• Type “Winsock” in command prompt and hit enter.
+• Type “Winsock” in the command prompt and hit enter.

 Solution 5: Disable Quick Access

-When you open the File Explorer, you might able to see the “Quick access” section which allows you to access recent files or folders.
-But, some issues can cause quick access not to function properly and it leads to File Explorer crashing!
-To resolve it, follow the below mentioned steps:
+When you open File Explorer, you might see the “Quick access” section, which allows you to access recent files or folders.
+But, some issues can cause quick access not to function properly, leading to File Explorer crashing!
+To resolve it, follow the below-mentioned steps:

 • Within File Explorer, open any folder from the history.